1765 – Stamp Act

 - Christopher Gadsden – a wealthy Charleston merchant and plantation owner.
 He was an important figure in South Carolina’s Sons of Liberty and later served in the Continental Army

-- John Rutledge – at 26 Rutledge was the youngest delegate in attendance. and the provincial attorney general at the time of the congress, he later served in a variety of pro-independence roles in South Carolina, and was briefly appointed Chief Justice of the United States by George Washington in 1795.
+- John Rutledge – at 26, Rutledge was the youngest delegate in attendance.
+He was the provincial attorney general at the time and later served in a variety of pro-independence roles in South Carolina.
+He was briefly appointed Chief Justice of the United States by George Washington in 1795.

-For the first time, the South Carolina men learned of the violent August protests in Boston in which the stamp officer, Andrew Oliver, was hanged in effigy.
-Sheriff Greenleaf and Lt.
+For the first time, the South Carolina men learned of the violent August protests in Boston in which the stamp officer, Andrew Oliver, was hanged in effigy and Sheriff Greenleaf and Lt.
 Gov. Hutchinson were stoned when they tried to intervene.